-From its first broadcast more than 40 years ago, AWR has been carrying the voice of hope to the unreached people groups of the world in their own languages.
+From its first broadcast 50 years ago, AWR has been carrying the voice of hope to the unreached people groups of the world in their own languages.
 Join us in a look back at how this unique ministry has flourished, adopting new technologies and reaching ever-growing numbers of listeners with the message of God’s love.

 The Seventh-day Adventist Church begins leasing shortwave airtime in Portugal, and Adventist World Radio comes into existence.
 Programs are broadcast to Europe and the USSR in 10 languages for 12 hours/week.

 AWR is broadcasting in 20 languages.

 Programs broadcast in 10 languages in Southern Asia from Sri Lanka become part of AWR, known as AWR Asia.

 Spanish broadcasts begin from Guatemala using a 10 kW shortwave transmitter to Central and South America.